 Experience and Background Prior to his current role, Steve joined TBR in 2012 as an intern before becoming a research analyst.
 In previous roles, Steve assisted TBR analysts with research and analysis, and provided syndicated coverage for companies within the telecom, computing and cloud industries.
 Steve holds an M.Ed. from the University of New Hampshire.

-Coverage and Focus Areas Telecom operators, telecom vendors, smartphones, Internet of Things (IoT), software-defined networking (SDN), network functions virtualization (NFV), LTE, 5G, telecom infrastructure, network applications, telecom economics and business models
+Coverage and Focus Areas Telecom operators, telecom vendors, smartphones, IoT, software-defined networking (SDN), network functions virtualization (NFV), LTE, 5G, telecom infrastructure, edge compute, network applications, telecom economics and business models

 Role and Responsibilities Emma Stewart is a research analyst in TBR’s Telecom Practice, providing syndicated coverage of telecom operators and vendors including AT&T, Verizon, Ericsson, Nokia and T-Mobile.
-She also contributes to TBR benchmarks including the U.S. & Canada Mobile Operator Benchmark and Telecom Vendor Benchmark and assists analysts on custom research projects.
+She provides analysis for TBR benchmarks including the U.S. & Canada Mobile Operator Benchmark and Telecom Vendor Benchmark.
+In addition, she contributes to TBR’s 5G, NFV/SDN and IoT research portfolios and assists analysts on custom research projects.